"There Was A Man Sent From God" (John 1:6)

 Lord, Send Us Revivalists!

 At the moment, we are a broken nation, broken financially, morally, and spiritually.
 If we were half as spiritual as we think we are, we would be going to the house of the Lord in sackcloth with a handful of furnace ashes to anoint our unworthy heads.
 But we still play church.
 We still delight in shallow preaching and offer shallower praying.
 Our sackcloth and ashes would be less conspicuous than Isaiah "walking naked and barefoot" (as a slave) for three years as a sign.

 Jeremiah mourned the sin of the people.
 His castigations of their iniquity cost him a spell in the stocks, the inside of a prison, and the misery of sleeping at the bottom of a muddy well.
 He knew better than to say, "peace, peace," when there was no peace.
 He alone knew the pending judgments of God.
 He sat alone because of the wrath of God (Jer.
 15:17).

 Oh for men who will wait upon the Lord, hear His voice, get a baptism of His power and an authority to deliver His message to a sick church and a dying world.

 We have labored in the flesh too long.
-We have interpreted success by material gain – bigger buildings for our churches, bigger crowds for our hearers, bigger offerings as proofs of His favor.
+We have interpreted success by material gain – bigger buildings, bigger crowds, bigger offerings as proofs of His favor.
 We have had weak preachers too long – God give us giants!
 We have had promoters too many, Lord send us revivalists.
 We have played evangelism with a hundred gimmicks; Lord give us, in this dark hour of human history, some John the Baptists to burn and shine, some Knox to say, "Give me Scotland, or England, or America, or I die."